 Research InterestsI am broadly interested in the power of parameterization in the context of algorithm design.
 In particular, I like understanding the mathematical structure of parameterized input instances, and how they can be exploited in the search for faster algorithms.
 Examples include, but are not limited to:

 - Spectral graph theory: fast algorithms on graphs with nice spectral properties, such as graphs with large expansion.
 Together with the expander decomposition technique, many of these algorithms can even be generalized to work on all graphs.

 - Parameterized algorithms: fast, polynomial-time algorithms for difficult problems under the promise that a certain parameter in the input instance is small.
 This includes fixed-parameter tractable (FPT) algorithms and approximation algorithms under a parameterized setting.

-- Algorithmic graph theory: graph algorithms on parameterized graph families, e.g., bounded genus, bounded treewidth, or excluded minor graphs.
+- Algorithmic graph theory: graph algorithms on parameterized graph families, e.g., planar, bounded treewidth, or excluded minor graphs.

 Office: 5109 Gates Hillman Center, School of Computer Science, CMU